 E2 visa application from outside the US

-If you are outside the US and want to apply for the E2 visa, you must do so through a US Embassy in your country of residence.
-There are several steps as for every US visa application you need to take:
+If you are outside the US you must apply for the E2 visa through a US Embassy in your country of residence.
+Here are the steps you must go through to apply for an E2 Visa: